 Historically, most Medicare and Medicaid beneficiaries were covered under the traditional Medicare and Medicaid programs administered by the federal government.
-Reimbursement from traditional Medicare and Medicaid programs represented approximately 61% of our consolidated net revenues during 2015.
+Reimbursement from traditional Medicare and Medicaid programs represented approximately 38% of our consolidated net revenues during 2017.
 Over the last several years, the federal government has continued to expand its contracts with private health insurance plans for Medicare beneficiaries and has encouraged such beneficiaries to switch from the traditional programs to the private programs, called "Medicare Advantage" programs.
 There has been growth of health insurance providers offering Medicare Advantage programs and of beneficiary enrollment in these programs.
+Commercial health plans that might not cover one or all of our tests for their commercially insured members are required to follow the Novitas LCD coverage policy for their Medicare Advantage members.
+To the extent we maintain the LCD coverage policies with Novitas for our products, any shift of members from traditional Medicare to Medicare Advantage plans doesn't represent a risk of lost revenue.
 In recent years, in an effort to control costs, states also have mandated that Medicaid beneficiaries enroll in private managed care arrangements.